 Dried flowers are easy to display in your home year-round.
-For spring wreath ideas, check out the two ways I re-purposed my bouquets in wreaths.
+Check out how to make a dried floral wreath two different ways.

 Step 1: Gather Materials.

 All of the materials pictured, were either items I already had, or ones I picked up on walks in my neighborhood!
 I saved the wreath base, florist wire, and ribbon from a wreath class I took a couple years ago.
 The dried flowers were pulled from a dry bouquet I purchased at a local farmer market.
 The rope and scissors I keep in my craft stash.
 Finally, the bits of moss in the white cup/pot I gathered while taking walks with my son.
 I laid all the materials on a large piece of paper to contain the bits of dried plants that broke off.

 This post contains affiliate links.
 Feel free to read our disclosure policy.